Prath-S/Prath-S/README.md

 # Get in Touch
+I believe in sharing knowledge and contributing to the data science community, and I am always open to collaborate on new projects and opportunities.
-I'm always interested in new opportunities and collaborations, so feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/prathamesh-p-sawant/).
+So feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/prathamesh-p-sawant/).
 Let's chat about how we can work together to leverage data and drive business success!